RanvierMUD/ranviermud/docs/extending/effects.md

     /*
     Effect flags are completely optional and _arbitrary_ values that you can place in the `flags` array and then read later.
-By default flags are only used by the `core-effects` bundle's `effects` command to color an active effect red or green.
+By default flags are only used by the `ranvier-effects` bundle's `effects` command to color an active effect red or green.
 You can import flags from anywhere you want or simply hard code strings.
 The EffectFlag enum from src/ is just an _example_ implementation.